ar-visions/silver/README.md

 ##
 # current keywords supported are class, struct, enum, union
-# member keywords supported for access-level: [ intern, public ] and store: [ inlay ]
+# member keywords supported for access-level: [ intern, public ] and store: [ read-only, inlay ]
 # primitives are inlay by default, but one can inlay class so long as we are ok with copying trivially or by method
 # public members can be reflected by map: members [ object ]